 Harry Johns

-Trustee and member
+Trustee

 Harry Johns is the former CEO of the Alzheimer's Association.
 During his tenure, the Association, working with leading members of the U.S. Congress, has achieved significant public policy advances in care, support, and health infrastructure, as well as increasing federal research investmentsThe Association's global leadership in dementia research reached new highs, with investments of more than $310 million in over 950 projects at the end of his tenure; when Johns took over as president and CEO, those numbers stood at $63 million and 301, respectively.
 Harry and his wife Cindy have faced Alzheimer's with their mothers.